-Today, virtually every case of acne in the Mission Viejo and Orange County area can be resolved.
+Today, virtually every case of acne in the Orange County area can be resolved.
 Typically acne is treated with the simplest topical and/or oral treatments which are deemed effective.
 Dr. Sikorski will assess your acne severity and recommend the appropriate and most quickly effective regimen.

 What are the best treatments for medical acne?